-In \cite{yoshida2019cheeger}, Yoshida gave many examples of submodular transformations such as undirected graph (Example~1.1, 1.2, and 1.4), directed graph (Example~1.5), hypergraph (Example~1.6), submodular hypergraph (Example~1.7), mutual information (Example~1.8), and directed information (Example~1.9).
-We here show another example: \begin{example}[directed hypergraph] A weighted directed hypergraph $H$ is defined as the triple $H = (V, E, \omega)$ of a set of vertices $V$, a set of hyperarcs $E \subset 2^V \times 2^V$, and a weight function $\omega\colon E \to \RR_{>0}$.
+In \cite{yoshida2019cheeger}, Yoshida gave many examples of submodular transformations such as undirected graphs (Example~1.1, 1.2, and 1.4), directed graphs (Example~1.5), hypergraphs (Example~1.6), submodular hypergraphs (Example~1.7), mutual information (Example~1.8), and directed information (Example~1.9).
+We here give another example: \begin{example}[directed hypergraph] A weighted directed hypergraph $H$ is defined as the triple $H = (V, E, w)$ of a set of vertices $V$, a set of hyperarcs $E \subset 2^V \times 2^V$, and a weight function $w\colon E \to \RR_{>0}$.
 Here, a hyperarc $e \in E$ is an ordered pair $(t_e, h_e)$ of a set of tails $t_e$ and a set of heads $h_e$.
-If $|t_e|=|h_e|=1$ holds for any $e \in E$, then $H$ is a usual directed graph.
-If $t_e = h_e$ holds for any $e\in E$, then $H$ can be regarded as an undirected hypergraph\footnote{At first glance, this specialization seems to be strange.
-However, from the point of view of submodular transformation, this looks natural.
-Indeed, under the assumption $t_e = h_e$, the cut function is same as this for undirected hypergraphs}.
-Hence, directed hypergraph is a generalization of directed graph and hypergraph.
+If the identities $|t_e|=|h_e|=1$ hold for any $e \in E$, then $H$ is a usual directed graph.
+If $t_e = h_e$ holds for any $e\in E$, then $H$ can be regarded as an undirected hypergraph\footnote{This specialization seems to be strange.
+However, from the viewpoint of submodular transformation, this looks natural.
+Indeed, under the assumption $t_e = h_e$, the cut function is same as that of undirected hypergraphs}.
+Hence, a directed hypergraph is a generalization of directed graphs and hypergraphs.

 We define the set function $F_e\colon 2^V \to \RR$ as the cut function for $e = (t_e, h_e)$, i.e.,